panpuchkov/pyoocalc/README.rst

 Starting OpenOffice / LibreOffice

-PyLOO requires a running OpenOffice or LibreOffice instance which it can connect to.
+PyOOCalc requires a running OpenOffice or LibreOffice instance which it can connect to.
 On Ubuntu you can start LibreOffice from a command line using a command similar to: ::